jkmrto/website/content/posts/docker-with-erlang-distributed.md

 Last days I have been diving a little into the wonderful world of Erlang distributed.
 Elixir, thanks to that it is based on Erlang, has some built-in language constructs for distributed systems which make it easier to distribute systems in comparison with other programming paradigms.

-Since Erlang is based on the actor model (where each actor is a process) it is transparent to erlang if the actor is local or if it is in a remote host.
-At the end all we have to guarante is that the destiny process is connected on the same cluster that our node.
+Since Erlang is based on the actor model (where each actor is a process) it is transparent to erlang if the actor is local or if it is in a remote host, as long as the nodes are connected.

 Another tool I love to user is Docker, so I started to dive into how to connect two Elixir instances dockerized, it has some tricks that we will discover along this posts.